lamikr/rocm_sdk_builder/README.md

 ## Installation Directory and Environment Variables

 ROCM SDK Builder will by default install the SDK to /opt/rocm_sdk_<version> directory.
 To set the paths and other environment variables required to execute the applications installed by the SDK can be loaded by executing a command:

 ```
 # source /opt/rock_sdk_<version>/bin/env_rocm.sh
 ```

+Note that this command needs to be executed only once for each bash terminal session evenghouth we set it up on exery example below.

 ## How to Build and Install ROCm SDK